ComputeCanada/ahep_interactive_analysis_facility/README.md

 Kubernetes can be deployed once every node can be reached.
 Do the following:
 `ansible-playbook --become -i k8s-terraform/hosts cluster.yml`

-The `--become` flag is necessary because it allows ansible to run as the admin user.
+The `--become` flag is necessary because it allows ansible to run as the admin user on the remote cluster.
 The deployment could fail if the flag is not specified.
 If the user built a cluster with `etcd` database on the `master` without a dedicated `etcd` node, the build could fail.
 The solution is to have a dedicated `etcd` node with the `k8s-master` having no `etcd` .